PrincetonUniversity/Iseult/README.md

 measure button allows you to take measurements like T_i, T_e, measure spectra, take 1-D FFTs, etc. The matplotlib interactive toolbar is beneath the playbar, it allows you to save the figure, use your mouse to zoom around, etc.

+If you get a set-up you like, you can go to file menu and choose Save Iseult State.
+It will give you an option to name the 'view.'
+To replace the default state of Iseult, name the view Default.
+The views are saved as .cfg files in .iseult_configs folder.
+You must restart Iseult to see the saved config in the preset views menu.

 Enjoy!